oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessment_findings.html.markdown

 * `assessment_id` - The OCID of the assessment that generated this finding.
 * `details` - The details of the finding.
 Provides detailed information to explain the finding summary, typically results from the assessed database, followed by any recommendations for changes.
 * `is_top_finding` - Indicates whether a given finding is marked as topFinding or not.
+* `has_target_db_risk_level_changed` - Determines if this risk level has changed on the target database since the last time 'severity' was modified by user.
+* `is_risk_modified` - Determines if this risk level was modified by user.
+* `justification` - User provided reason for accepting or modifying this finding if they choose to do so.
 * `key` - The unique finding key.
 This is a system-generated identifier.
 To get the finding key for a finding, use ListFindings.
+* `lifecycle_details` - Details about the current state of the finding.
+* `oracle_defined_severity` - The severity of the finding as determined by security assessment.
+This cannot be modified by user.
 * `references` - Provides information on whether the finding is related to a CIS Oracle Database Benchmark recommendation, a STIG rule, or a GDPR Article/Recital.
 	* `cis` - Relevant section from CIS.
 	* `gdpr` - Relevant section from GDPR.
 	* `stig` - Relevant section from STIG.
 * `remarks` - The explanation of the issue in this finding.
 It explains the reason for the rule and, if a risk is reported, it may also explain the recommended actions for remediation.
 * `severity` - The severity of the finding as determined by security assessment and is same as oracleDefinedSeverity, unless modified by user.
+* `state` - The current state of the finding.
 * `summary` - The brief summary of the finding.
 When the finding is informational, the summary typically reports only the number of data elements that were examined.
 * `target_id` - The OCID of the target database.
+* `time_updated` - The date and time the risk level of finding was last updated, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
+* `time_valid_until` - The time until which the change in severity(deferred / modified) of this finding is valid.
 * `title` - The short title for the finding.